Articles

 Automating Android development

 I have been recently talking at the DroidCon Spain and DroidCon Italy about how to automate a traditional Android workflow.
 To my surprise, there are still many organisations that do lack a Continuous Integration (CI) strategy.
 This is a big mistake!
 I decided to put down in words my thoughts about how to efficiently implement CI.
 As a software engineer, your aim is to automate as many processes as possible.
 Machines are more efficient than people: they do not need food neither sleep, they perform tasks errorless and they make your life easier.
+Work hard in order to work less.

 Event-driven programming for Android (part III)